REX-lighting/main/rekordbox setup/README.md

 Use the broadcast_screen.toe to broadcast to people on your local network.
 This file also removes the gap added to your video.

 Use the ndi_out.tox to capture this for visuals

+### Side notes

+There needs to be a networking connection between the computers.

+1. Using wireless while on same network is slow

+2. Can instead plug the computers directly together with ethernet.
+This requires setting static ip addresses on both machines.
+A good tutorial for win10 is [here](https://www.youtube.com/watch?v=uZhhZC68aPM).

+3. Can use a router as a DHCP server and just plug directly into it to get assigned addresses.